 Many thanks to Principal Frances Hershey and her staff at Centennial for the facilities and set up services, The Refectory Restaurant and Fresh Market for hors d’oeuvres and fruit, and the Bethel Road Starbucks for coffee.

 The night was a great success!
 We plan to do it again next year, so please let us know ways to improve the event.

-The proposed 10-ft. wide shared-use path will provide safe and attractive connections for bicyclists and pedestrians living and traveling on State Rt.
-161 between Linworth and Sawmill Roads.
+The proposed 10-ft. wide shared-use path, intended to provide safe and attractive connections for bicyclists and pedestrians living and traveling on State Rt.
+161 between Linworth and Sawmill Roads, has been put on-hold until early 2014 pending the results of a traffic and safety study being funded by the City of Columbus, Perry Township, and the City of Worthington.
 This project was identified as one of the Bicentennial Bikeways Plan’s top 12 priorities.
 Learn more at the Department of Public Service project website.

 Godown Park Goes to the Dogs!

 A cooperative effort between the City of Columbus and the City of Worthington created an outstanding dog park at the north end of Godown Road.
 Over 5.5 acres, and split into two sections for small and large dogs, the Dog Park at Godown received first place for the prestigious Ohio Parks and Recreation Association Partnership Awards.
 Check it out on Facebook.
 And when you come, please abide by the dog park rules – they help assure everyone’s safety.

 Are you concerned about your community?
 Do you want to get involved as a decision maker in a well-established community organization?
 The Northwest Civic Association is looking for you!
 The Board is looking to fill several vacancies and is currently seeking resumes.
 If you are interested, please email us your contact information, a brief bio, and a 1-3 paragraph statement about why you want to be on the board.